 (transfers the torque by 90 degrees through the side shafts to the wheels)

-The above mentioned explanation is of a standard or open differential found on most trucks.
-It does have a drawback of being an open diff though.
-If one wheel is on a surface with good traction and the other is on a slippery surface the standard open diff will send the majority of the power to the slippery wheel.
-Making the vehicle temporary immobile.
-This occurs because power is always sent to the wheel with the least resistance.
-To overcome this problem vehicle manufacturers have introduced 3 solutions.
+The above-mentioned explanation is of a standard, open differential found on most trucks.
+It does have a drawback of being an open diff though which means, If one wheel is on a surface with good traction and the other is on a slippery surface without traction, the standard open diff will send the majority of the power to the slippery wheel.
+This is because torque always follows the line of least resistance.
+This can make the vehicle become temporary immobile, aka STUCK!
+To overcome this problem, vehicle manufacturers have introduced 3 solutions.

-Never engage your 4WD on a dry pavement.
+Never engage your 4WD on dry pavements.
 You will destroy your drive-train components and cause severe tire damage very quickly.
-Always remember to switch back to 2H when you leave the gravel or sand before you get back on the tarmac.
+Always remember to switch a part-time 4WD back to 2H when you leave the gravel or sand and before you get back on the tarmac.
 If you are driving a permanent 4WD on a high traction surface, always make sure the center diff is unlocked.